nbrest/kamehouse/README.md

 ### Unzip
 - In linux it should be available out of the box
-- To install kamehouse-cmd in **Windows** (Download an unzip tool and make sure unzip.exe is on the PATH)
+- Used in deployment script to install kamehouse-cmd in **Windows** (Download an unzip tool and make sure unzip.exe is on the PATH)

 KameHouse will load even without these installed, however some functionality will not work without them.